coherent-research/dcs-documentation/DCSUserGuide.md

 ## Meter Restriction Profiles

-It is possible for users (except administrators) to be given a Meter Restriction Profile.
-This profiles specifies which subset of meter groups that the user may access.
-A Meter Restriction Profile can be applied to any number of users.

-A Meter Restriction Profile is a nested Granted/Denied list of Meter Groups, Meters and/or Virtual Meters.
+A Meter Restiction Profile is a nested list of Blocked/Allowed Meter Groups, Meters and/or Virtual Meters.
 A few examples best illustrates the use of a restriction profiles.

 ** Example 1: A set of users is only allowed to access meters in a given group **

-A Meter Restriction Profile can be created which has the default access set to **Denied** which means they can not access any groups by default.
-A meter group can then be added which has the access set to **Granted**.
-This will mean that the users will only be able to access this group.
+A Meter Restriction Profile can be created which has the default access set to **Blocked** which means they can not access any groups by default.
+A meter group can then be added which has the access set to **Allowed**.
+This will mean that user will only be able to access this allowed group.

 ** Example 2: A set of users is allowed to access all meters except those in a given group **

-A Meter Restriction Profile can be created which has the default access set to **Granted** which means they can access any groups by default.
-A meter group can then be added which has the access set to **Denied**.
-This will mean that user will be able to access all groups except this group.
+A Meter Restriction Profile can be created which has the default access set to **Allowed** which means they can access any groups by default.
+A meter group can then be added which has the access set to **Blocked**.
+This will mean that user will be able to access all groups except this blocked group.

 ** Example 3: A set of users is only allowed to access meters in a given group, except a certain meter **

-A Meter Restriction Profile can be created which has the default access set to **Denied** which means they can not access any groups by default.
-A meter group can then be added which has the access set to **Granted**.
-This will mean that the users will only be able to access this group.
-To restrict access to a certain meter this can be added with its access set to **Denied**.
+A Meter Restriction Profile can be created which has the default access set to **Blocked** which means they can not access any groups by default.
+A meter group can then be added which has the access set to **Allowed**.
+This will mean that user will only be able to access this allowed group.
+To restrict access to a certain meter this can be added with its access set to **Blocked**.

 ### Viewing Meter Restriction Profiles